4K1D3V/Pl-Hide-Pro/Home.md

 Instead of going straight to discord to ask, I invite you to read the wiki first as a lot is covered here, this saves the developer time to improve the plugin for us all!
 However if it isn't covered in the wiki, you're more than welcome to [ask in the discord](https://discord.gg/N5GwQpU)

 # I think the plugin could do with my idea!
-If you have a suggestion, you can either post it up in the ```#suggestions``` channel on the [discord](https://discord.gg/N5GwQpU) or also using the [issues](issues) page on github.
-We can then analyse the suggestion to see if it is worth applying or not.
+If you have a suggestion, you can either post it up in the ```#suggestions``` channel on the [discord](https://discord.gg/N5GwQpU).
+I can then analyse the suggestion to see if it is worth applying or not.

-Use this format for suggestions:
+You can use this format for suggestions:
 ```
 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]